All administrative staff can be reached at 215-654-1011. Box Office staff can be reached at 215-654-0200.

 TONY BRAITHWAITE: Act II Playhouse has been an artistic home for Tony since 2003 when he first began appearing in many of Act II‘s most popular productions, including My Fair Lady, Art, Say Goodnight Gracie, Heeere’s Tony!, First Impressions and Look Mom, I’m Swell!
 Tony began his tenure as Artistic Director here in 2012, and since that time has written, directed, and/or starred in dozens of shows, including Electile Dysfunction, Didn't Your Father Have This Talk With You?, Driving Miss Daisy, Forbidden Broadway, and several by Neil Simon.
 For over two decades, Tony has worked in and around Philadelphia as a director, comic, writer, emcee, and actor with theatres such as the Kimmel Center, Arden Theatre Company, Philadelphia Theatre Company, Montgomery Theater, 1812 Productions, Delaware Theatre Company, and the Pennsylvania Shakespeare Festival, among others.
 Tony is a 13-time Barrymore Award nominee, a four-time emcee, and a three-time winner (two wins for performances at Act II: The Big Bang and The Story of My Life).
 Since 1995 Tony has also been the Director of Dramatics at his beloved alma mater, St. Joseph's Prep. www.tonybraithwaite.com

 EILEEN CELLA was born and raised in Drexel Hill, PA and is a proud graduate of the University of Pennsylvania.
 Eileen joined the Act II team after holding a marketing position at New York City Center, one of Manhattan's largest and oldest Off-Broadway theaters.
 In addition to her Managing Director role, Eileen also performs in Philadelphia.
-She has appeared on Act II's stage in My Fair Lady, Lend Me A Tenor, Sleeping Handsome, Brighton Beach Memoirs, Red Herring, and Camelot.
+She has appeared on Act II's stage in My Fair Lady, Lend Me a Tenor, Sleeping Handsome, Brighton Beach Memoirs, Red Herring, Cafe Puttanesca, and Camelot.

 PAT TADDEI is pleased to be back in her native Pennsylvania after a several-decade hiatus in Philadelphia’s eastern suburbs (i.e., South Jersey).
 She has extensive experience in the performing arts as a deeply appreciative devotee of theatre and live music in intimate settings.
 Along with the change in geography for her "second act," Pat decided to shift gears from a career spent in industry (for the past 20 years she was the Business Manager at a small high-tech firm) to something that feels more like a passion project.
 She is thanking her lucky stars that she’s landed a part with the Act II crew!